 Element Context Table

-The Context Table is an alphabetical list of all the elements in these Tag Sets.
-For each element, it shows all the elements that can directly contain it.
+The Context Table is an alphabetical list of all the elements in this Tag Set.
+For each element, it shows all the elements that can directly contain that element.
 This is a great way to find out whether a certain element can be used in a certain context.
 This information is also available on each Element page under the heading “This element may be contained in”.

 Works like the index at the back of many books and can be used to find where a given item or topic is discussed.
 The index lists elements, attributes, section titles, and discussion topics under many related names and descriptions, so if you don’t know the exact tag name to use for something, try looking in the index under various related words, and you will most likely find a reference to the applicable tag or attribute.

 These pages start out with the XML name of the element they describe, followed by a more English-like, descriptive name and a description.
 Many elements also have remarks that give further details or help distinguish this element from similar structures.

 There is also a description of which elements are allowed within the element and in what combinations.

 Most element pages include examples that show how the element can be used, often including some context.
 These examples have been tested and validated against the model; however, portions are often left out or replaced by “...” to keep examples manageable.
 In addition, the most relevant parts of examples are highlighted so they are easy to find.

 For more details see the Introduction to Elements section.